Three Hour Climate Change Anxiety Workshop to Help Process Feelings

 Importantly a foundation of self-care allows us to live more fully.
 Allowing space to our feelings may help us to process them.
 As a result we work towards a better future together more effectively.

 What To Expect

-This workshop will include gentle exercises – from Betty Martin’s ‘Wheel of Consent’, the writing of Joanna Macy, Francis Weller and others.
+Our climate change anxiety workshop will include gentle exercises – from Betty Martin’s ‘Wheel of Consent’, the writing of Joanna Macy, Francis Weller and others.
 So in these 3 hours we will offer experiential exercises to touch upon connecting with: